pi-star-2025/pi_star/Biology + Chemistry/sleep/blood_in_the_feet.md

 We will understand in the future is the star's promise.
 So that is alluded to when the sun makes Jesus walk - after his friends took him out of a tomb after death.

-Then what is funny to us is not understood well by god - it tickles the mind of the sun, bc the sun moves to fast to understood how all these "little things" affect our lives so much.
+Then what is funny to us is not understood well by god - it tickles the mind of the sun, bc the sun moves too fast to understood how all these "little things" affect our lives so much.

 ...